jaeksoft/opensearchserver/README.txt

 OpenSearchServer will allow you to create any kind of Search
 applications:
 - Web search (internet, intranet, extranet),
-- desktop and networked search,
+- File search (local and network file systems),
 - portable search for distributing CD/DVD.

 OpenSearchServer was developed in such a way that you can do all of